 If a title consists of two segments that are separated by a colon, the first word of the second segment is capitalised.

-For general information about capitalisation in English, for instance about the use of capital letters in so-called proper nouns (names of people, places, institutions, etc.), see the AWELU page on
+For general information about capitalisation in English, for instance about the use of capital letters in so-called proper nouns (names of people, places, institutions, etc.), see

 The use of [sic]